History of Galatasaray S.K.: The Second Dynasty (1921–1931)

-In 1920 player and captain Necip Şahin became manager of the team, but he still played for the club.
-After five years without winning a title the club eventually won the league title in 1922.
-In the same year Necip Şahin quit as manager and Adil Giray took over as Player-manager.
-He could not win a title until 1924 and Ali Sami Yen decided to sign Billy Hunter who was at that time the coach of the Turkish national team.
+In 1920, player and captain Necip Şahin became manager of the team, but he still played for the club.
+After five years without winning a title, the club eventually won the league title in 1922.
+In the same year, Necip Şahin quit as manager and Adil Giray took over as player-manager.
+He could not win a title until 1924 and Ali Sami Yen decided to sign Billy Hunter who was at that time the coach of the Turkey national team.

 They won the Istanbul League three consecutive times (in 1925, 1926, 1927).
 The 1928 championship was aborted due to the Olympic Games in Amsterdam.
-Hunter quit as manager in 1928 and Galatasaray legend Nihat Bekdik became player-manager and led the club to the 1929 title, as well as finishing 2nd in 1930.
+Hunter quit as manager in 1928 and Galatasaray legend Nihat Bekdik became player-manager and led the club to the 1929 title, as well as finishing second in 1930.

 Because of the Olympic Games, the club missed the chance to win the league in five consecutive years.

 The star player of the 1920s was Nihat Bekdik.
 He played for Galatasaray for twenty years, and was captain for twelve years (1924–1936).

-In 1931 the club won the Istanbul Football League for the 11th time, it was the club's sixth title in ten years/nine seasons.
+In 1931, the club won the Istanbul Football League for the eleventh time; it was the club's sixth title in ten years/nine seasons.

 Bad years (1932–1948)

-After a dispute about amateurism-professionalism between Galatasaray SK members in 1933, the group which favored a more professional club left Galatasaray SK and founded the Güneş SK.
+After a dispute about amateurism-professionalism between Galatasaray members in 1933, the group which favored a more professional club left Galatasaray and founded the Güneş.

-Thanks to financial and political power the new club was able to sign the best players of Galatasaray SK and the fall of Galatasaray SK begun.
+Thanks to financial and political power, the new club was able to sign the best players of Galatasaray, and the fall of Galatasaray began.

-Between 1932 and 1949 the club could not win the Istanbul League.
-In 1933 Galatasray SK won the Istanbul Shield and in 1939 the Milli Küme.
-Not only the football team was in a crisis however, as the whole club was in a chaotic situation.
+Between 1932 and 1949, the club could not win the Istanbul League.
+In 1933, Galatasray won the Istanbul Shield and, in 1939, the Milli Küme.
+It was not just the football team that was in a crisis, however; the whole club was in a chaotic situation.

-Between 1930–1941 there had been fifteen presidents and ten managers.
+Between 1930–1941, there had been fifteen presidents and ten managers.

 Star player Nihat Bekdik quit in 1936, though a new star joined in 1934, Gündüz Kılıç.
-Thanks to both players the club were runners up of the Istanbul Football League in 1934–1935 and 1935–1936.
+Thanks to both players, the club were runners up of the Istanbul Football League in 1934–1935 and 1935–1936.

-With Kiliç the club won the Istanbul Cup in 1942 and 1943 and were runners up of the Istanbul Football League in 1941–1942.
+With Kiliç, the club won the Istanbul Cup in 1942 and 1943 and were runners up of the Istanbul Football League in 1941–1942.

 Back again (1949–1958)

-In 1948 the club signed Pat Molloy and after eighteen years Galatasaray SK won the Istanbul Football League in the 1948–1949 season.
+In 1948, the club signed Pat Molloy and, after eighteen years, Galatasaray won the Istanbul Football League in the 1948–1949 season.